Xewus/Calculator/README.md

 # Calculator
-Test task for creating a queue and a calculator.
+Test task for creating a dequeue and a calculator.

 ## Calculator usind postfix notation.